• Skip to primary navigation

 • Brown your butter first to give the cookies an even deeper, more complex flavor (think: toffee).
 This takes a little more time, but the pay-off is great.

-• Add in 2 Tbsp of peanut butter if you want to add some nutty flavor to the mix.
+• Add in 2 tablespoon of peanut butter if you want to add some nutty flavor to the mix.
 Oatmeal and peanut butter are such a great combo anyway.

 oatmeal butterscotch cookies on parchment paper